nailara-technologies/protocol-7/read-me/md/README.md

-others, the ['v7'](configuration/zenki/v7/start) zenka can start others and manage them [it would usually be [started](data/lib-path/systemd/system/Protocol-7.service) first]. there are many more performing all kinds of tasks and even graphical frondends like one that controls the ['mpv'](configuration/zenki/mpv/start) video player or a [optionally] self-scrolling [web-browser](configuration/zenki/web-browser/start) that can be controlled from other zenki.
+others, the ['v7'](configuration/zenki/v7/start) zenka can start others and manage them [it would usually be [started](data/lib-path/systemd/system/Protocol-7.service) first]. there are many more performing all kinds of tasks and even graphical frontends like one that controls the ['mpv'](configuration/zenki/mpv/start) video player or a [optionally] self-scrolling [web-browser](configuration/zenki/web-browser/start) which can be controlled from other zenki.

 the protocol itself is human readable and there exists a